Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

-Regardless, VPN use is also increasing for businesses according to recent stats.
-Peep below to see how.
+VPN use is also increasing for businesses according to recent stats.
+For example:

-We generally focus on commercial VPNs, but the majority are used for business, especially as many office workers have switched to a home environment.
-It’s interesting that 29% of the OpenVPN respondents said that their organization started using VPNs for the first time last year, highlighting that many aren’t equipped for the switch to WFH conditions.
+We generally focus on commercial VPNs, but the majority are used for business, especially as many office workers have semi-permanently switched to a home environment.

-- The VPN industry is expected to be worth $31.1 billion in 2021 (Statista, 2021) In and of itself, that’s a significant amount.
+The VPN industry is expected to be worth $35.73 billion US Dollars in 2022 (Statista, 2021) In and of itself, that’s a significant amount.
 It’s worth mentioning that it’s a growing industry, with new providers popping up all the time.
 Research suggests that the VPN market was only worth $16.15 billion in 2016, giving an indication of the rapid growth seen in recent years.

-- VPN downloads sky-rocketed to 616 million in the first half of 2021.
-In 2020, people from 85 selected countries downloaded VPN applications over 277 million times.
+VPN downloads sky-rocketed to 616 million in the first half of 2021.
+In 2020, people from 85 selected countries downloaded VPN applications just 277 million times.
 (Global VPN Adoption Index, 2021)

 VPN Users & Usage

 What about us, the VPN users who make up a significant segment of the online space?
 Here’s what we discovered:

 A December 2020 survey by Malware bytes found that around 36% of their 2,330 respondents now use a VPN, compared to only 1.5% ten years before.

 In 2021, 85% of adult internet users are aware of VPNs and what they do, up from 72% in 2020.
 (Security.org, 2021)